Hallocoos/completed-courses/README.md

 # completed-courses
-List of all my Complete Online Courses
+This is a list of all the online courses that I have completed